If you are planning to get a master’s degree, then there’s a good chance you may also be looking into graduate school scholarship opportunities.

 - Scholarships valuing more than $3.4 billion

 From there, Fastweb will provide you with a list of scholarships that match your profile.
-Once you find what you are looking for you can working on your scholarship applications.
+Once you find what you are looking for you can work on your scholarship applications.

 In addition, Fastweb offers more than the ability to search.
 A rich Resources page also offers links to articles on a variety of topics relevant to current and future students.